Last Updated on December 6, 2021 by Mark Ferguson

-If you already have a home, you may or may not have equity after the recent market downturn.
 In most areas of the country, home values are rising and interest rates are at record lows.
 You may be able to refinance your home and get enough money to buy an investment property.
-Once you are able to buy an investment property, you can refinance it in one year.
+Once you are able to buy an investment property, you can refinance it in one year (sometimes less with the right bank).
 With rates as low as they are, if you bought the home below market value, you should be able to take out as much as you put into the house and still cash flow.
 I use this refinance technique all the time.
-I offer more details here.
 Getting lenders to do a refinance is tricky when you own multiple investment properties.
 I use a portfolio lender who has allowed me to use a cash-out refinance on as many properties as I want.
-The BRRRR method is another way to buy with less money using a refinance.

 A move-in ready property means all the repairs are completed and it is ready to rent as soon as you buy the home.
 There can be many advantages to buying a nice home.
 The biggest advantage is you do not have to pay for repairs.
 You also do not have to spend time waiting for repairs to be done, which saves money on mortgage payments, utilities, and other carrying costs.
 The downside of a move-in ready property is that it is usually more expensive and provides less cash flow than a home that needs work.